Black-box Dataset Ownership Verification via Backdoor Watermarking: Acknowledgments

 \section{Acknowledgments}

-This work is supported in part by the National Natural Science Foundation of China under Grant 62171248, the PCNL Key Project (PCL2021A07), and the Tencent Rhino-Bird Research Program.
-We also sincerely thank Ziqi Zhang from Tsinghua University for her assistance in some preliminary experiments and Dr. Baoyuan Wu from The Chinese University of Hong Kong (Shenzhen) for his helpful comments on an early draft of this paper.
+This work was mostly done when Yiming Li was a research intern at Ant Group.
+This work is supported in part by the National Key R\&D Program of China under Grant 2022YFB3105000, the National Natural Science Foundation of China under Grants (62171248, 62202393, 12141108), the Shenzhen Science and Technology Program (JCYJ20220818101012025), the Sichuan Science and Technology Program under Grant 2023NSFSC1394, the PCNL Key Project (PCL2021A07), and the Shenzhen Science and Technology Innovation Commission (Research Center for Computer Network (Shenzhen) Ministry of Education).
+We also sincerely thank Ziqi Zhang from Tsinghua University for her assistance in some preliminary experiments and Dr. Baoyuan Wu from CUHK-Shenzhen for his helpful comments on an early draft of this paper.

+\begin{theorem} Let $f(\bm{x})$ is the posterior probability of $\bm{x}$ predicted by the suspicious model, variable $\bm{X}$ denotes the benign sample with non-target label, and variable $\bm{X}'$ is the watermarked version of $\bm{X}$.
+Assume that $\bm{P}_b\triangleq f(\bm{X})_{y_{t}} < \beta$.
+We claim that dataset owners can reject the null hypothesis $H_0$ of probability-available verification at the significance level $\alpha$, if the watermark success rate $W$ of $f$ satisfies that